Two smiling women walking on a road in front of a large stone castle with turrets.

 Accessibility

-The castle’s public areas are accessible via a ground‑level entrance, though some historic rooms feature narrow staircases typical of older structures.
-The self‑catering towers have been modernised with central heating and level access where possible, but visitors with limited mobility should confirm specific requirements when booking.
+The castle’s public entrance is at ground level, but several historic rooms feature narrow staircases and uneven floors typical of older buildings.
+The self-catering towers have been modernised with level access where feasible, though visitors with mobility requirements should contact the estate directly to discuss specific needs.

 Nearby Attractions